 Serious health condition means an illness, injury, impairment, or physical condition that involves inpatient care in a hospital, hospice, or residential medical facility, or outpatient care with continuing medical treatment by a licensed physician.
 Any employee who has been employed by the District at least twelve (12) months and who has completed at least one thousand two hundred fifty (1,250) hours of service immediately prior to the time the leave is to commence shall be eligible for FMLA leave.
+The amount of FMLA leave permitted will be subject to the time frame stated on the physician's certification but not to exceed the maximum of twelve (12) weeks.

 Special conditions applicable to FMLA.
 Entitlement to leave for the birth of a child or the placement of a child for adoption or foster care ends at the expiration of a twelve (12)-month period, beginning on the date of the event.
-An eligible employee who is the spouse, son, daughter, parent, or next of kin of a covered service-member shall be entitled to a total of twenty-six (26) workweeks of leave during a twelve (12)-month period to care for the service-member.
-The leave described to care for a covered service-member shall only be available during a one (1) single twelve (12)-month period.
+An eligible employee who is the spouse, son, daughter, parent, or next of kin of a covered servicemember shall be entitled to a total of twenty-six (26) workweeks of leave during a twelve (12)-month period to care for the servicemember.
+The leave described to care for a covered servicemember shall only be available during one (1) single twelve (12)-month period.

 A husband and wife working for the District may be limited to a total of twelve (12) weeks of leave during each applicable twelve (12)-month period for leave for the birth of a child or the placement of a child for adoption or foster care and to care for an employee's parent with a serious health condition.
-The aggregate number of workweeks of leave to which both the husband and wife may be entitled under covered service-member family leave combined with leave as described in the previous sentence shall be limited to twenty-six (26) workweeks during one (1) single twelve (12)-month period.
+The aggregate number of workweeks of leave to which both the husband and wife may be entitled under covered servicemember family leave combined with leave as described in the previous sentence shall be limited to twenty-six (26) workweeks during one (1) single twelve (12)-month period.